16 Aug Mirror Box Therapy for Phantom Pain – Does it Work?

 The process of miscommunication and the subsequent negative or uncomfortable reaction is called negative feedback.
 Mirror therapy overrides this negative feedback by encouraging patients to trick their brains into believing that the phantom limb is still present.

 Mirror therapy is a relatively new form of treatment.
 It was first described in the 1990s.
 Since then, there have been many studies and reports showing that mirror therapy is effective for people who use it.

 The process itself is deceptively simple and yet highly ingenious.

 The first time that the experiment was carried out, patients would set both the intact limb and their phantom limb into a box.
 The box would have a mirror on one side.
 The mirror would reflect the intact limb, producing the illusion that their phantom limb was still present.

 The patient would then be instructed to move or use their limb while looking at the reflection in the mirror.
 With regular practice over weeks, patients were able to sense movement in their amputated limbs.
 Most of these patients also experienced a decrease in pain.

 Do I need a therapist for mirror therapy?

 Much of the scientific literature describing mirror therapy suggests that it is best done with a therapist.
 However, experientially, this is not always the case.
 Mirror therapy is fairly simple and most people can do it at home.

 Phantom pain is a difficult condition to treat due to the absence of the actual problem limb.
 Mirror therapy provides an alternative for amputees to retrain their brains into thinking that their phantom limb is still present.
-Don’t hesitate to speak with a doctor of pain management Chicago to learn more.
+Don’t hesitate to consult a Chicago pain management doctor for further information.